sveltejs/eslint-plugin-svelte/README.md

 - `yarn test` runs tests.
 - `yarn cover` runs tests and measures coverage.
+- `yarn new [new-rule-name]` generate the files needed to implement the new rule.
 - `yarn update` runs in order to update readme and recommended configuration.

 ### Test the Rule